Skip to main content

 The film also includes a talented ensemble cast, including renowned Tunisian actress and director Fadila Belkebla, who delivers a compelling performance as one of the captives alongside Olfa.
 Belkebla's portrayal adds depth to the narrative, depicting the interconnected experiences of these women as they navigate their harrowing circumstances.

-Kaouther Ben Hania talks about about Banat Olfa
+Director Kaouther Ben Hania talks about Banat Olfa

 Banat Olfa centralizes the theme of women's empowerment, highlighting the indomitable spirit of women in the face of adversity.
 The film explores how Olfa and her companions strive to reclaim their autonomy, challenging the societal norms and expectations that attempt to confine them.
 Through their strength and resourcefulness, they inspire audiences to reflect upon the agency and power inherent in every woman.